Singleton Heights

 Singleton Heights has a typical household mix, with a higher-than-average median household size

-Family households constitute 72.5% of all households, including 33.2% couples with children, 23.8% couples without children, and 14.3% single parent families.
-Non-family households comprise the remaining 27.5%, with lone person households at 25.0% and group households making up 2.1%.
+Family households comprise 72.5% of all households, including 33.2% couples with children, 23.8% couples without children, and 14.3% single parent families.
+Non-family households account for the remaining 27.5%, with lone person households at 25.0% and group households making up 2.1% of the total.
 The median household size is 2.6 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households